 Sarah often says "Wait until I get my hands on you!" whilst chasing someone.
 (Usually Ed.)

-Cerebus Retcon: The series finale reveals that the reason Eddy is such a jerk is that all the years he endured with his big brother were in fact torture, and not as cool as he claimed to everyone in the cul-de-sac.
+Cerebus Retcon: The series finale reveals that the reason Eddy is such a jerk is that all the years he endured with his big brother were in fact torture, and that pretty much everything he had ever said about his brother was made-up.